Cleo

 Training a puppy is hard work, and it is very easy to make mistakes.
 These mistakes can lead to a service dog failing training or having to train through behavioral problems.
 The trainer can also accelerate training because they already know what they are doing.
 Clients who do private lessons move at a much slower pace because there is only so much you can go over each session.
 Those who get started service dogs have more practicing to do than teaching.

 The cost varies on how long the dog has been with the trainer and several other things.
-A dog that was with the trainer for 4 months is about $12,000, but only about $8,000 is upfront when you get the dog.
+Each month of boarding is $2,000.
 The lessons are $300 each month until the dog turns 2.
-Each month of boarding is $1,500.
-Supplies and is about $2,000.
+Supplies cost $1,500-$2,500.
+The supply cost is the down payment when you choose a payment plan.

 The dog will have all its age-appropriate vetting done, a car safe kennel, and several other things.